 Ok, nice work so far!
 Now it’s time to see the fruits of our labour!
 First, let’s do a nice simple test where everything is spelt out for msmtp:

-Ok, so you’re typing the first line, replacing [email protected] with an address you can actually check, and pressing the key where you see <enter>.
+Ok, so you’re typing the first line, replacing [email protected] with an address you can actually check, and pressing the key at the end of each line.
 The “Subject:” has to start with a capital “S” and include the colon and space after it.
 Note also the blank line after your text, this is a standard convention but not strictly required.
 To send your message, press <control-d> and msmtp will exit and send the message.
 You can confirm/check this by looking at the log file (see why it’s important to have logs?)

 You should see that the message was successfully queued for delivery with exitcode=EX_OK.
 Now check the email account you emailed and make sure it’s delivered.
 All good?
 If so, let’s move on to another test: